madworx/docker-minix/README.md

 ## Source

-Everything is hosted on [github](https://github.com/madworx/docker-debian-archive).
+Source code is hosted on [github](https://github.com/madworx/docker-minix).

+## Contributions

+All and any contributions are welcome in form of pull requests.

+## Author

+Martin Kjellstrand <martin.kjellstrand@madworx.se>